Negative Pre-activations Differentiate Syntax: Introduction

-Prior works have successfully investigated the roles of specific neurons within LLMs, identifying neurons tied to concepts, run-stable behavior, and confidence regulation \citep{gurnee2023finding, gurnee2024universal, stolfo2024confidence}.
+Prior works have successfully investigated the roles of specific neurons within large language models (LLMs), identifying units tied to concepts, run-stable behavior, and confidence regulation \citep{gurnee2023finding, gurnee2024universal, stolfo2024confidence}.
 With respect to grammar, researchers have isolated neurons that are language selective, causally implicated in agreement, and selective for specific syntactic phenomena \citep{alkhamissi2024llm, mueller2022causal, duan2025syntax}.
-However, a key premise underlying many of these analyses is the notion that only positive pre-activations, the linear outputs before the nonlinearity, carry signal.
-This premise originates in ReLU-based models—where it is indeed correct, since negative values are clamped to zero \citep{nair2010rectified}—but has since been inherited uncritically in non-ReLU language models.
+A common working heuristic in such analyses is to define what a neuron ``represents'' as inputs that produce high positive pre-activations, an assumption originating in rectified architectures, where negative values are effectively inactive \citep{nair2010rectified}.
+Although recent methods such as sparse autoencoders can, in principle, be sensitive to negative activations \citep{jing2025sparse, cunningham2023sparse}, the structure of the negative pre-activation region in smooth-activation language models remains comparatively underexplored.

-Modern transformers instead predominantly use smooth activation functions such as GELU \citep{hendrycks2016gaussian} and SiLU \citep{elfwing2018sigmoid}, introduced primarily for optimization and training stability: they provide smooth gradients near zero, mitigate ``dying ReLU'' issues \citep{lu2019dying}, and empirically improve performance \citep{shazeer2020glu}.
-For inputs less than zero, both GELU and SiLU produce nonzero output and gradient, meaning that the negative pre-activation values are not clamped away as they are by ReLU.
-Nevertheless, many interpretability workflows retain the ReLU-era heuristic, equating activity with positive pre-activations and implicitly treating the negative region as inert.
-We challenge this assumption and test whether the negative pre-activations are mechanistically functional, focusing on Wasserstein neurons.
+This gap is particularly striking given that modern transformers predominantly employ smooth activation functions such as GELU \citep{hendrycks2016gaussian} and SiLU \citep{elfwing2018sigmoid}.
+Introduced primarily for optimization benefits, these functions provide smooth gradients near zero, mitigate ``dying ReLU'' issues \citep{lu2019dying}, and empirically improve performance \citep{shazeer2020glu}.
+Crucially, for inputs less than zero, such functions produce both nonzero output and gradient.
+Thus, in principle, the negative pre-activation region is available for computation, yet it is typically treated as inert.
+We challenge this assumption and test whether the negative pre-activations are functionally utilized, and if so, for what purpose.

+To address this question, we focus on Wasserstein neurons: a recently identified subpopulation of neurons whose pre-activation distributions exhibit large Wasserstein distance (WD) from a Gaussian baseline \citep{sawmya2025wasserstein}.
+Prior work has shown that such neurons, though they comprise only a small fraction of the network, are disproportionately sensitive to sparsification and targeted removal.
+Functionally, they uniquely map locally similar input vectors to widely separated output scalars via their dot product, a property quantified as mapping difficulty (MD).
+Following prior usage, such neurons are termed entangled, extending concepts from superposition in which multiple features are shared by the same neuron \citep{elhage2022toy, adler2025towards} to this complementary case in which closely related inputs are separated by a single neuron.
+WD and MD correlate strongly, motivating the use of WD as a practical entanglement proxy (Section \ref{sup:WDMD_characterization}).